 By choosing to study here, our students are making a significant financial and time commitment to the University of Bath.
 In return, we are committed to ensuring that they receive value for money.
-We do this through offering:
+We do this by offering:

-a portfolio of core disciplines which engage our students in developing the academic and professional skills, expertise and experience necessary for both professional practice and research;
+- a portfolio of core disciplines which engage our students in developing the academic and professional skills, expertise and experience necessary for both professional practice and research

-a student experience, which draws together academic, pastoral, social and extracurricular provision, enriched through excellent facilities and supportive staff;
+- a student experience, which draws together academic, pastoral, social and extracurricular provision, enriched through excellent facilities and supportive staff

-longstanding placement provision and employer relationships, which help provide personal and professional development, experience and networks for our students and keep us attuned to the needs of the international professional environment.
+- longstanding placement provision and employer relationships, which help provide personal and professional development, experience and networks for our students and keep us attuned to the needs of the international professional environment

 Indicators of the value we add through these activities include: